terraform-community-modules/tf_aws_vpc/README.md

 It's generally preferable to keep `public_subnets`, `private_subnets`, and `azs` to lists of the same length.

-This module optionally creates NAT Gateways in each public subnet and sets them as the default gateways for the corresponding private subnets.
+This module optionally creates NAT Gateways (one per availability zone) and sets them as the default gateways for the corresponding private subnets.

 Usage